Tip of the Month

 Easy ways to use less:

-Keep a container of water in the refrigerator rather than running tap water for a cool drink.
+Keep a container of drinking water in the refrigerator rather than running tap water for a cool drink.

 Average Household Water Use and Savings